 We work with Indonesia to ensure that the poor and marginalised in society, including people with disabilities, benefit from economic growth, helping to meet Indonesia's poverty reduction targets by improving basic services and employment opportunities.
 We are helping develop better quality economic and social protection policies based on research and analysis.

 Indonesia and Australia enjoy a strong relationship in education.
-Indonesia is the most popular destination for students under the Australian Government's New Colombo Plan, an initiative to encourage young Australians to work and study in the region.
-Since 2014, the New Colombo Plan has provided awards to support nearly 7,000 Australians to live, study and undertake work experience in Indonesia.
+Indonesia is the most popular destination for students under the Australian Government's New Colombo Plan, an initiative to encourage young Australians to study and undertake work-based experiences in the Indo-Pacific region.
+Since 2014, the New Colombo Plan has awarded over 7,500 scholarships and mobility grants for Australian undergraduates to undertake study and work-based experiences in Indonesia.

 The Australia Awards program for Indonesia is the largest and longest running scholarship program of its kind offered by the Australian Government.
 The program focuses on areas of importance to the development of Indonesia's human resource gaps, including those aimed at strengthening economic governance and the delivery of services in health and education.